beefytech/Beef_website/beef-lang.org/content/language-guide/datatypes/_index.md

 ```

 ### Enums
 Enum types in Beef can be used to represent a collection of named integral constants.
+Unless explicitly specified, the underlying type of enums will be the smallest integer type which can hold all specified values.

 ```C#
 enum Direction